 ET Registration Rules

-All donor dams must have a DNA sample on file with BBU through a BBU approved genomic services vendor.
+All donor dams must have a HD Genotype on file with BBU through a BBU approved genomic services vendor.

 2. Progeny that are the result of traditional E.T. are not required to be parentage verified.